Turn this holiday season into a homemade holiday and create new festive traditions with paper and cardboard.

 Cap off Christmas dinner with a cracker: Begin a new tradition of making Christmas crackers.
 Easily created with cardboard and gift wrap, crackers can be filled with different treats that include sweets, paper crowns as well as jokes and riddles written out on small pieces of paper.
 Pass them out after dinner and keep the holiday spirit and fun going well into the night.

-Make the most of this year with the loved ones you live with by crafting a memorable new Christmas tradition with a little cardboard, a little paper and a whole lot of love.
+Make the most of this year with the loved ones by crafting a memorable new tradition with a little cardboard, a little paper and a whole lot of love.